(888) 595-9101 Call Now For Pricing and Availability

 Changes in mental and physical condition can have subtle changes and sometimes dramatic effects on how we behave.
 How is the senior’s attention level?
 Are they easily distracted or irritated?

 Do they appear to no longer be concerned about personal care?
 Are they wearing the same clothes as a previous visit?
 Are they wearing clothes without buttons because they have problems with buttons?
 Has he decided to grow a beard, despite years of being clean shaven?
 These can indicate a change in dexterity ability.
+A noticeable decline in grooming or personal hygiene often suggests difficulties with fine motor skills or a general lack of motivation for self-care.

 Increased aggression is a common sign of dementia.
 Physical, sexual, and violent aggression can harm seniors and caregivers or increase caregiver resentment.